BNeutral/discordJanitorBot/readme.md

 # Purpose

 This bot will force a one message per user limit on a channel (retroactively), and cleans letter reactions from one channel (not retroactively).
-Messages deleted from the channel will be logged to another channel.
+Messages deleted from the channel will be logged to another channel and also sent to the user.

 # Requirements